×

 18. Goodbye (forever) — さようなら

 There’s a chance you’ve heard this Japanese word before as “goodbye.”
-While it is the direct equivalent, it’s not commonly used by native Japanese speakers.
+And while it is the direct equivalent, it’s not commonly used by native Japanese speakers.

-That’s because さようなら has a strong sense of finality to it, and means there’s a good chance you might not be meeting the other person again for quite some time—or ever.
-So saying this to a boss or loved one may leave them feeling confused or upset.
+That’s because さようなら has a strong sense of finality to it, and means there’s a good chance you might not be meeting the other person again for quite some time—or ever!
+So I’d avoid saying this to a boss or loved one as it may leave them feeling confused or upset.
 It’s most appropriate at a funeral.

 19. Please be well — お元気で

-If someone’s going on a long trip or moving to a different place and you won’t be seeing them for a long time, you can use this phrase.
+If someone’s going on a long trip or moving to a different place and you won’t be seeing them for a long time, try using お元気で.

 It’s a bit more formal than “see you,” and literally means “be healthy.”
 It implies something like “all the best,” “take care of yourself” or even “good luck!”